Eye exams become more important with age

 While presbyopia (the age-related loss of near vision) emerges in mid-life with easily identifiable symptoms—like struggling to read a menu, for example—other more serious eye disease, like glaucoma, can silently steal your vision without noticeable symptoms.

 But an ophthalmologist looks for subtle changes to your vision during regular eye exams and can see signs of glaucoma or other vision-threatening eye disease before it's too late.

 Some changes in vision are without obvious symptoms

-Presbyopia usually starts in our early 40s and can increase with age.
-Even people who see well and who don’t have age-related eye diseases may have vision changes that might not be obvious.
-For instance, it may gradually become harder to distinguish an object from its background when they are the same color (like a white coffee cup sitting on a white table).
+Even those who see well and are without age-related eye disease may have vision changes that might not be obvious.
+As we age, it may gradually become harder to distinguish an object from its background when they are the same color or close to the same color (like a white coffee cup sitting on a white table).
 This is called loss of “contrast sensitivity.”

 For seniors, the ability to see well in different lighting may change.
 When going from a well-lit area to one with poor light (or the other way around), your eyes may take longer to adjust and focus, or they don’t adjust very well.

 Problems adjusting to light and dark can make driving more difficult, especially at night or in the rain.
 Driving can be even more challenging when eye diseases affect your peripheral (side) vision or increase your sensitivity to glare.